“In other words, the man who is born into existence deals first with language;

-PS: Someone hasn’t understood that this is a dialog where I wrote all utterances (believe it or not) and asked me if I had trained a RNN.
+PS: Someone hasn’t understood that this is a dialog where I wrote all utterances (believe it or not) and asked me if I had trained an RNN.
 Well, no. This isn’t Artificial Intelligence.
 It’s about Artificial Intelligence.

-G.B. – I’d like to start this discussion with a very hot topic.
+G.B. – I’d like to start this discussion with a hot topic.
 Are you afraid of Artificial Intelligence?

 G.B. – What’s so strange about it?